 So, if your baby has continuous medical needs once they leave the hospital, a night nurse may be a great option for you.
 Will set up and follow a schedule but many are not sleep consultants.

 This is where things begin to get a little confusing.
 There are two types of baby nurses.

-The first type baby nurse is a Pediatric nurse who also comes in to a families home to help care for a newborn.
+The first type of baby nurse is a Pediatric nurse who also comes into a family home to help care for a newborn.
 They are medically trained but they generally do not have any sleep training knowledge.
 They will be able to keep a basic schedule but do not establish healthy sleep habits.

-The second type baby nurse is a woman who has being trained in all things baby.
-Much like the Newborn Care Specialist, she can and will work with your baby to establish healthy sleep habits, work on an age appropriate schedule and tend to all other needs of your baby at night or on a 24/7 basis.
+The second type of baby nurse is a woman who has been trained in all things baby.
+Much like the Newborn Care Specialist, she can and will work with your baby to establish healthy sleep habits, work on an age-appropriate schedule, and tend to all other needs of your baby at night or on a 24/7 basis.

 There you have it.
 I hope that clears up the differences a bit for you.

-Before I do, I’d love to hear if you’ve have the privilege of hiring any one of these professionals listed above.
+Before I go, I’d love to hear if you have the privilege of hiring any one of these professionals listed above.
 Was their services helpful to you?
 If so, what was your favorite thing about having them help you?